dnsimple/dnsimple-developer/content/v2/registrar/whois-privacy.markdown

 ### Response

-Responds with HTTP 200 if whois privacy is disabled.
+Responds with HTTP 200 if WHOIS privacy is disabled.

 ~~~js
 {}